-Since April 2002, Nicole Ginsburg Small has served as chief executive officer of the Dallas Museum of Nature and Science, having served as a member of the Museum's expansion team from 2001 until April 2002.
+Nicole Small has served as chief executive officer of the Perot Museum of Nature and Science since April 2002.
+She served as a member of the Museum's expansion team from 2001 until April 2002.
 From 2000 until 2001, Nicole was a strategy and financial consultant and served as Entrepreneur in Residence of Idealab!, a business incubator based in Pasadena, California.
 From 1998-2000, she was co-founder and director of business development and strategy of Webwisher.com, an online gift registry that was subsequently acquired by WeddingChannel.com.
-Prior to 1998, Nicole was an associate in the investment banking division of Goldman, Sachs & Co. and was a business analyst with McKinsey and Company, Inc..
-She serves on the board of the Hockaday School of Dallas and is active in various other business and community organizations.
+Prior to 1998, Nicole was a summer associate in the investment banking division of Goldman, Sachs & Co. and was a business analyst with McKinsey and Company, Inc. She serves on the board of the Hockaday School of Dallas and is active in various other business and community organizations.

 Nicole possesses extensive community, business development and entrepreneurial experience.
-This experience together with her knowledge and background in management, finance and marketing (including a masters in management), will serve to strengthen the Board's collective qualifications, skills and experience.
+This experience together with her knowledge and background in management, finance and marketing (including a masters in management), serve to strengthen the Board's collective qualifications, skills and experience.